• Courses

 I have a little bonus for you.
 Some URL parameters are common and popular among multiple websites so it can be a good practice to exclude them beforehand (even if you don’t see them now in your GA4 reports).

-Obviously, this list (in no particular order) is not definitive but it can help:
+This list (in no particular order) is not definitive, but it can help:

 • gtm_debug (Google Tag Manager)